 We are to offer our petitions with confidence in God’s promises...
 We are to present our requests to God in faith, asking for the very things which we know that we need.
 When we have a sense of what God is, we shall realize our own unworthiness; but we shall also have confidence toward God, knowing what is his character of mercy and love.
 We shall come into his presence through the merits of Christ, and through him have boldness and confidence.
 We may plead the promises of God without the fear of being presumptuous.

 — The Review and Herald, May 28, 1895

 My Heavenly Father, I praise You with my whole heart for You are very merciful and full of lovingkindness.
-It is from Your hand that I receive both temporal and spiritual blessings.
-I depend on You for life and health, and humbly come before Your presence in full assurance of faith, claiming the promise that those who are weary and carry heaven burdens will find rest to their souls.
-I offer my petition with confidence in Your promises for You are faithful to Your word!
+I depend on You for life and health.
+Humbly I come before You claiming the promise that those who are weary and carry heavy burdens will find rest in You.
+I put my confidence in Your promises for You are faithful to Your word!